-- A one page paper on tensions within the environment based upon individual research, distributed to the rest of the seminar NLT 1700 the day prior to this session.
+- A one-page paper on tensions within the environment based upon individual research, distributed to the rest of the seminar NLT 1700 the day prior to this session.
 Graphical depictions are highly encouraged.
-Maximum word count is 250. - 2) 5-7 minute presentation on tensions within the environment based upon individual research.
+This will serve as the source of student-moderated discussion.
+Maximum word count is 250.
+This deliverable should assist in shaping the background portion of student research papers. - 2) 5-7 minute student-led discussion on tensions within the environment based upon individual research.